Living Ornaments '80: Disc two

-Tracks 1–10 on disc one comprise the original Living Ornaments '80 set.
-The rest of the tracks on disc one and all of the tracks on disc two comprise the recovered, undated show.
+Tracks 1–10 on disc one comprise the original Living Ornaments '80 set, recorded on stereo multitrack.
+The rest of the tracks on disc one and all of the tracks on disc two comprise the recovered, undated show, recorded in mono; being a soundboard recording, the audience noise is noticeably distant compared to the Hammersmith Odeon show recording.

 Film footage of the live version of "Down in the Park" from the original Living Ornaments '80 show was included in the music concert anthology film Urgh!
 A Music War (1981); the track was included on that film's accompanying soundtrack album, released in the same year.